cloud-agnost/agnost-website/blog/2023-07-14-what-you-can-build-with-agnost.md

 Agnost addresses this by providing a built-in authentication mechanism.
 This allows you to secure your application without having to reinvent the wheel.

+**Storage:** Agnost's integrated storage component allows you to store and retrieve files with ease.
+Whether it's images, videos, or documents, Agnost help you manage your files with minimal effort.

 **Queues, Cache, and Cron-Jobs:** These auxiliary features in Agnost help optimize your application's performance.
 Whether it's handling tasks asynchronously with queues, speeding up response time with caching, or